Blogs

 wave

-The underwhelming release has drawn sharp criticism.
-Representative Anna Paulina Luna voiced disappointment, stating on X (formerly Twitter), "THIS IS NOT WHAT WE OR THE AMERICAN PEOPLE ASKED FOR."
-Conservative commentator Liz Wheeler, who gained early access, echoed this sentiment, suggesting a deliberate cover-up by the Southern District of New York (SDNY).
-Many believe powerful figures are being shielded.
+The underwhelming release didn't sit well with many people.
+Representative Anna Paulina Luna pretty much summed up the general feeling on X (formerly Twitter): “THIS IS NOT WHAT WE OR THE AMERICAN PEOPLE ASKED FOR.”
+Conservative commentator Liz Wheeler, who got an early peek, echoed that sentiment.
+She hinted at a possible cover-up by the Southern District of New York (SDNY).
+Many believe powerful people are being protected, and this only adds fuel to that fire.
+You can't blame them for feeling that way, can you?

 FAQ